Who is this course for?

 Will I go out on work experience?

-Courses at Highlands are about preparing you for the world of work.
-This course includes work placements in industry where you will gain experience of the different job roles within construction
+Courses at Highlands College are about preparing you for the world of work.
+This course includes work placements in industry where you will gain experience of the different job roles within construction.

 What does this course lead on to?

-The programme of study is designed to provide the opportunity to progress to employment in the construction industry and/or further study on higher level courses such as HNC and BSc in Construction Management or Civil Engineering
+The programme of study is designed to provide the opportunity to progress into employment in the construction industry, and/or further study on higher level courses such as HND and BSc (Hons) in Construction Management or HNC and B Eng (Hons) in Civil Engineering at University College Jersey.

 How much will it cost?